-Dick has taken and interest the prevention and treatment of lameness in dairy herds.
+Our veterinarians have an interest in the prevention and treatment of lameness in dairy herds.
 Many factors influence lameness in dairy herds, a disease that results in significant losses through culling, including facility design (stalls and alleys), genetic conformation, hygiene, infectious diseases and nutrition.
 We examine lameness problems from a holistic perspective, collaborating with hoof trimmers in the area, and think that barn design and quality workmanship are critical to avoiding this problem.

 Calf and heifer management

 Our calf programs begin with colostrum management, and include feeding programs, disease control and vaccination programs, husbandry procedures, protocols for treatment of sick calves, and the monitoring of growth performance.

 We collaborate with all of the excellent nutritionists serving our clients.
 Our frequency on the farm and understanding of records provides an opportunity to monitor the performance of the rations fed in the herd.
 The performance of production, both milk volume and components, reproduction, health, and finances are reviewed and, in consultation with nutritionists, recommendations are often made on feeding programs.

 Standard operating procedures for health related and other husbandry tasks

 We develop standard operating procedures (SOP’s) specifically for farms and provide models for the clients to customize covering areas such as fresh cow treatment, calving procedures, calf treatment, information recording, milking technique, and many more areas.
 SOP’s are excellent training tools for new employees and ensures that everyone understands what is expected.